-Oh, Canada, you’re one fantastic country to travel in, especially as a solo traveler!
+Oh, Canada, you’re one fantastic country to visit, especially as a solo traveler!

-For those who love the outdoors, want a safe and incredibly friendly place to travel through, and who want to experience many different cultures all at once, Canada is the perfect solo destination at any time of year.
+For those who love the outdoors, want a safe and incredibly friendly place to travel in, and want to experience many different cultures all at once, Canada is the perfect solo destination at any time of year.

-Canada is easy to navigate, has a very low crime rate, is absolutely huge, so you can’t run out of national and provincial parks or activities, and it’s breathtakingly beautiful, need we say more?
+Canada is easy to navigate, has a very low crime rate, is absolutely huge (so you can’t run out of national and provincial parks or activities), and is breathtakingly beautiful.
+Need we say more?

-Though the whole country is worth exploring, these are a few places that my fellow travel bloggers and I think are particularly good for solo travelers in Canada:
+Though the whole country is worth exploring, these are a few places that my fellow travel bloggers and I think are particularly good for solo travelers: